 On the morning of the race, you will check the local forecast again to see how the predicted weather has changed or whether it is behaving as has been forecast.

-Whilst sailing the first leg prior to the start you can establish whether your setting for the rig, sails and sheeting positions are correct (these would have been set initially prior to leaving the beach based on information available at that time)
+Whilst sailing the first leg prior to the start you can establish whether your setting for the rig, sails and sheeting positions are correct.

 Check that the current at different points on the racecourse matches with what you know about this venue from previous regattas or local knowledge research.

 Even the best sailors benefit from lining up against another competitor prior to the start and many of us have a tuning partner but if you are at a regatta and your regular mate is not there, work out who might be beneficial to work with and approach them about the possibility.

 So many questions can be answered by positioning your boat two lengths from a competitor and speed testing.